ML4SCI/ML4SCI.github.io/_gsocproposals/2026/proposal_E2E5.md

 ## Task ideas
- * Development of vision transformer models for end-to-end classification and regression
+ * Development of linear scale attention vision models for end-to-end classification and regression based on [1] or [2] or other well-motivated alternative

 ## Expected results
- * Trained vision transformer models incorporating the latest computer vision techniques
+ * Trained linear scale attention vision transformer models incorporating the latest computer vision techniques
  * Benchmarks against baseline vision transformers and comparison of different vision transformer types

 ## Requirements
 C++, Python, PyTorch and some previous experience in Machine Learning.

 <!---
 ## Test
 Please use [this link](https://docs.google.com/document/d/10tITU-OJDtaZkLmXpoCpzIM55XcV4Z_7ykS7N9tyISA/edit?usp=sharing) to access the test for this project.
 --->

 ## Mentors
   * [Ruchi Chudasama](mailto:ml4-sci@cern.ch) (University of Alabama)